 Baxia & Rossio

-- Torre du Belem – this really is a tourist hotspot & we queued for ages but it is really interesting!
-The tower was originally built to defend the city around 1520.
-But to say it was used to defend Lisbon is incredible as the architecture is amazing.
+Torre du Belem – this really is a tourist hotspot & the long queue comes with that.
+But it is really interesting!
+The tower was originally built to defend the city around 1520 and to say it was used to defend Lisbon is incredible as the architecture is amazing.
 There are five floors with beautiful views of the river connected by narrow spiral staircases (there is an up/down stairs system in place for tourists now & it beeps when you have 10 seconds to exit the staircase – a confusing concept to begin with but you get used to it!).

-- Jeronimos Monastery – an incredibly beautiful architectural building, but Church Santa Maria stole the show here.
+Jeronimos Monastery – an incredibly beautiful architectural building, but Church Santa Maria stole the show here.
 It was one of those churches that you walk into and think; wow.
-It’s beautiful & there’s so much to take in and it’s one to take a pew (literally) in order to admire it all.
+There’s so much to take in and it’s one to take a pew (literally) in order to admire it all.